 ‘That sums it up very well, James.
 You’re catching on quickly,’ Eli said.

-‘From what you seem to be saying, nothingness is a black hole, or void, from which all emerge ex nihilo.
-Just as the voice spoke to me that night: nothingness, nothingness, nothingness.’
+‘From what you seem to be saying, nothingness is a black hole, or void, from which all emerge ex nihilo just as the voice spoke: nothingness, nothingness, nothingness.’

 ‘That should have been your first clue,’ Eli said, ‘so it’s no wonder you found yourself attracted to Berkeley’s writings shortly after your camping experience.
-It seems something or someone out there was tipping you off that life wasn’t about things.
-Rather, it had to do with the infinite void out of which universes manifest, collapse, only to be reformulated by another thought inside the Thought outside of space and time.
+Perhaps something or someone was tipping you off that life wasn’t about things but the infinite void out of which universes manifest, collapse, only to be reformulated by another divine Thought transcending the expressions of space and time.

-‘Perhaps your fall was just one more nudge to collapse you into the void to get your head out of the fog and move your arse out of the Lowlands’ swamp.
+‘Possibly, your fall was one more nudge to get your head out of the fog and move your arse out of the Lowlands’ swamp.

 ‘Are you saying someone nudged me off the chasm ledge?’

-‘I’m sure you didn’t need any nudging,’ Mo said.
-‘You were destined to emerge out of the void as a reconstituted being from the Lowlands into a higher realm.’
+‘I’m sure you didn’t need nudging,’ Mo said, ‘since you were destined to emerge out of the void as a reconstituted being from the Lowlands into a higher realm.’

-‘Are you suggesting that I brought these circumstances upon myself, not by being reckless, but by design, while attempting to cross the chasm?’
+‘Are you suggesting that I brought these circumstances upon myself, not by being reckless, but rather by design while attempting to cross the chasm?’

 ‘In a sense, you spoke it into being, did you not?
-Whenever you gazed at the Mountain in your dreams, you were speaking your reality into being.
-Just as in Genesis, God moved over the void to speak light into earth’s being.
+Whenever you gazed at the Mountain in your dreams, you spoke your reality into being.
+As in Genesis, God moved over the void and spoke light upon the face of the earth.

-‘However you may wish to understand this quote, be it metaphoric or not, the idea of speaking is still a declaration of a willful thought called into form.
-In that sense, we may say all of creation is contained in a single Thought that infinitely manifests into what we might call the Omniverse or Infiniverse.’
+‘However, you may wish to understand this quote, be it metaphorical or not, the idea of speaking is still a declaration of calling form into being.
+In that sense, we may say all creation is expressed within a single Thought that infinitely manifests into what might be called the Omniverse or if you prefer, the Infiniverse.’

 ‘As we’ve discussed before,’ Eli said, ‘the sons of God, being vessels of Source essence, create because all have been created by one eternal Thought.
 It all begins in the Mind because when in union with the Heart, that’s all there is: Oneness.
-So, by our thoughts, we co-create the reality that is perceived.
-Wheeler was absolutely right about this.’
+By this means, we co-create the reality that is perceived.
+Wheeler was right about this.’

-‘And not just Wheeler,’ Mo said, ‘most of the astute philosophers of antiquity understood how reality proceeds outwardly from the dimension of Mind.
+‘And not only Wheeler,’ Mo said, ‘most astute philosophers of antiquity understood how reality proceeds outwardly from the dimension of Mind.
 That can’t always be said when modern philosophy fixates on lesser, more outward concerns.’

 ‘Are you picking on me again?’
 I asked.